PMPetra/vSMTP/ROADMAP.md

 third-party software.
 Thanks to its logic engine it can manage complex filtering and security rules.
 In version 0.10.x, vPS will accept delegation trough:

-- The SMTP protocol
+- The SMTP protocol.
-- A libmilter-like emulator.
+- Postfix SMTP access policy delegation support.
 - Local Unix scripts.

 It can be called at any stage of a SMTP transaction via the rule engine.

+This version will also include:

+- Folders restrictions for user-defined quarantines.
+- system & application logs.
+- a new `server` vsl api that will enable interaction with services and server configuration in rules.

 ## Production release